functionless/functionless/README.md

 `functionless` makes configuring services like AWS Appsync as easy as writing TypeScript functions.

-There are two aspects your need to learn before using Functionless in your CDK application:
+There are three aspects your need to learn before using Functionless in your CDK application:

 1. Appsync Integration interfaces for `Function` and `Table`.
 2. `AppsyncFunction` construct for creating Appsync Resolvers with TypeScript syntax.
+3. Use the `AppsyncFunction` to create Resolvers and add them to an `@aws-cdk/aws-appsync-alpha.GraphQLApi`.
+4.

 ### Appsync Integration interfaces for `Function` and `Table`